sezero/quakespasm/README.txt

   Alternatively, have a look at Makefile.darwin for more instructions on building from a console.

   5. Known Bugs

   Some versions of Xorg and SDL have brightness issues.
-If you have Xorg
-  >= 7.5 and broken brightness, these patched libSDL binaries may help.
+  Try setting "export SDL_VIDEO_X11_NODIRECTCOLOR=1", or if you have Xorg >= 7.5 and broken brightness, these patched libSDL binaries may help.

   o  Gamma patched libSDL (i686-linux)
      <http://sourceforge.net/projects/quakespasm/files/Support%20Files/libSDL_gamma_patched.tgz/download>